kraskden/tankirating-api/README.md

 ## TODO:

 ### Tracking:
-* Groups update.
-Store percents for ITEMS_PLAYED and SUPPLIES_USAGE, don't store any absolute values, cuz the overflow error may be occups.
-Think about synchronized for group values calculations.
-* Track API (snapshots, diffs).
-Dynamic diff calculations for 2 snapshots
+* Group (global) rating (only track_activities and track_usages are tracks)
-* Snapshot&Diff sanitization.
+* Think about Snapshot&Diff sanitization.
 I think DaySnapshotTrackSanitizer is a good first point to start with it

 ## Dev docs: